davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 {{I-D.ietf-httpbis-client-hints}} defines a response header, Accept-CH, for servers to advertise a set of request headers used for proactive content negotiation.
-This allows clients to send request headers only when used, improving their performance overhead as well as reducing passive fingerprinting surface.
+This allows user agents to send request headers only when used, improving their performance overhead as well as reducing passive fingerprinting surface.

-However, on the first HTTP request to a server, the client will not have received the Accept-CH header and may not take the server preferences into account.
+However, on the first HTTP request to a server, the user agent will not have received the Accept-CH header and may not take the server preferences into account.
 More generally, the server's configuration may have changed since the most recent HTTP request to the server.
 This document defines a pair of mechanisms to resolve this:

-1. an HTTP response header, Critical-CH, for the server to instruct the client to retry the request
+1. an HTTP response header, Critical-CH, for the server to instruct the user agent to retry the request

 2. an alternate delivery mechanism for Accept-CH in HTTP/2 {{RFC7540}}, which can avoid the performance hit of a retry in most cases